STUDY JAPANESE ONLINE WITH NATIVES HERE

 Guide to Japanese Remedies to Take in Japan

-We also have Lulu Attack EX [ルルアタック EX] which relieves chills, nasal congestion, phlegm, fevers and sneezing.
-The medicine Kakkonto [葛根湯] has the same effect, but is mostly used at the beginning of colds.
+We also have Lulu Attack EX [ルルアタック EX] that relieves chills, nasal congestion, phlegm, fevers, and sneezing.
+The medicine Kakkonto [葛根湯] has the same effect, but it is more commonly used at the beginning of colds.

 If you want a remedy that directly combats a symptom, you can search the pharmacy for the words below: